DylanGangat/BargainTravels/README.md

 # BargainTravels

-It allows you to curate your very own travel packages while keeping your budget in mind.
+It allows you to get information about your next travel destination and you can also shop for our products.

-Can't for some reason hover for border to become larger.